Welcome to the 2018-2019 School Year! Get acquainted with our staff and see what you have in common with us.

 我的名字叫刘冰，我很开心加入景美这个大家庭。 我出生在中国吉林省长春市。从我开始学习阅读时，就爱上了文学的世界。阅读打开了我看世界的大门， 启发我时刻独立思考，并把从阅读中得到的感悟和思索用到自己的生活和学习中。所以我在大学和研究生期间，继续中国语言与文学方向的学习，我本科毕业于哈尔滨工业大学，并且因为成绩优异获得保送攻读东北师范大学研究生学位的机会。在我研究生毕业后，我在长春市解放大路中学任教一年。在这一年中，我多次参加青年教师公开课大赛，磨练自己的教学技能。

-Ms. Chung-Hui Shan 單忠慧老師 – First Grade Homeroom/halftime job share 一年级
+Ms. Chung-Hui Sung 單忠慧老師 – First Grade Homeroom 一年级

 I come from Taiwan.
 I am the older of two children in my family.
 Both my parents are retired government workers who put great emphasis on my education and allowed me the freedom to develop my own individuality.
 My family values and my respect to the elderly have taught me to be mature and self-reliant.
 My motto is: “Where there’s a will, there’s a way”.

 I have been inspired to become a teacher since my early childhood.
-To accomplish my goal, I have acquired a bachelor degree in education and a master degree.
+To accomplish my goal, I have acquired a bachelor degree in special education and a master degree in education.
 I have a K-12 teacher certificate from Taiwan.
 I taught two years in kindergarten and six years in elementary school.
-I married my husband and moved to Seattle three and a half years ago.
-I have taught Chinese since then and this will be my second year with the Bellevue School District.
-I am very excited about this wonderful opportunity and I am fully committed to continue my passion to teach and to educate.
+I married my husband and moved to Seattle since 2012.
+I have taught Chinese since then and this will be my fifth year with the Bellevue School District.
+I am very excited about the new school year and I am fully committed to continue my passion to teach and to educate.
 I have tremendous respect for the great thinker and educator, John Dewey.
 His education philosophy focuses on meaningful learning activities and classroom democracy.
 Learning by doing and development of practical life skills is crucial to children’s education.
 My teaching center on children’s learning process and not the end result.
 The end result is important but happy and democratic learning environment can help children gain valuable life experience and provide them with instruments of effective self-direction.

 My aspiration is to allow the children to have freedom for development and the ability to discover their hidden potentials.
 At the same time, I will continue my professional development and give my best effort to the Jing-Mei school community.